chr15m/flk/README.md

 This will produce a new standalone script called `wow` with Fleck + `wow.clj` bundled together.

 When you run `wow` the embedded `wow.clj` will be run by the embedded Fleck.

+# Contributing

+Flk is built from the [mal](https://github.com/kanaka/mal) sources and uses its test framework.

+To contribute please follow these guidelines:

+ * Add any new bash functions to [extras.sh](./src/extras.sh) as this is merged into `mal` at build time.
+ * Add new flk functions into `src` in a new `.clj` file, and then add the file name to the `LOCALMALS` list in the [Makefile](./Makefile) so it gets included in the build.
+ * Any changes, bugfixes, etc. to `mal` itself should be submitted upstream.
+ * Document any new functions in this README.
+ * Put unit tests for new functions in a `.mal` file in the `tests` folder, and to the [Makefile](./Makefile) `test` clause.

 # FAQ